 If you want to access the personal information we hold about you, please email us at firstname.lastname@example.org.

 You may also want to access personal information (including credit-related personal information) we have disclosed about you to third parties or to make a complaint to those third parties.
 The privacy policies of those third parties will tell you how you can make an access request or a complaint to them.

 Generally, we will give you access to the information you request.
 There may be some circumstances, permitted by the APPs, in which we will not give you that access.
 For example, we may not give you access to information where:

-any case, we will give you an explanation if we do not give you access to information because of a commercially
+We will give you written reasons if we refuse to give you access to personal information you request, unless there are reasonable grounds (such as confidentiality obligations we owe) for not giving you those reasons.
+In any case, we will give you an explanation if we do not give you access to information because of a commercially sensitive decision-making process.

 We will give you access to the information you request in the manner you request (for example, by email), if we are reasonably able to do so.
-If we are not able to do so or if we have a reason for not giving you access to all the information you request, we will work with you to give you access to personal information we hold about you in a way that meets your needs and our needs.
+If we are not able to do so or if we have a reason for not giving you access to all the information you request, we will try and work with you to give you access to personal information we hold about you in a way that meets your needs and our needs.

-We will respond to any request you make for access to the personal information we hold about you within a reasonable time after you make the request.
+We will respond to any request you make for access to personal information we hold about you within a reasonable time after you make the request.
 The time it takes will depend on the amount of information you seek and whether we have to make more enquiries of you to clarify your request.
 We expect to respond to any request you make for access within 30 days after we receive your request.